DJBarnes/django-dump-die/docs/source/usage.rst

 .. note::

-    There are no extra parameters that can be sent to the tag like there are for the python code versions.
+    There are no extra parameters that can be sent to the tag like there are for the Python code versions.
 The only parameter that can be sent is the object to be dumped.
-In general, you should be doing the majority of your dumping from python code.
+In general, you should be doing the majority of your dumping from Python code.

 .. note::